tulir/passfox/README.md

 # passFox
 A passwordstore.org extension for Firefox.

+You can find signed packages in the [Release section](https://github.com/tulir/passfox/releases)

 ## Features
 passFox is at a very early stage, but the basic features work.